Types, values and operations

 Money

-The type money represents an amount of money, positive or negative, in a currency unit (in the English version of Catala, we use the $ currency symbol), with a precision down to the cent and not below.
+The type money represents an amount of money, positive or negative, in a currency unit (in the English version of Catala, the $ currency symbol is used), with a precision down to the cent and not below.
 Money values are noted like decimal values with maximum two fractional digits and the currency symbol, like $12.36 or -$871,84.1.

 Money operations